The orderly classification of information is everything. It is essential, it brings order from chaos. It combines utility and beauty.

 I would have defended Poppy, had the need arisen.
 I am a reasonably proficient duellist, and I am certainly used to dealing with odd, unusual, and highly dangerous spells.
-The Restricted Section can sometimes be a very dangerous place.
+The Libraries Restricted Section can occasionally be a very dangerous place.

 I have filled over one hundred pages of Poppy's journal tonight.
 Every injury, every statement has been painstakingly penned.
 There are fifty-nine dead and a similar number seriously injured.
 I can provide information to anyone who asks.
 I can re-index the dead and injured by age, sex, occupation, time of injury, time of death, and cause of death (which, far too often, is the Killing Curse).
 I have the power of knowledge and organisation.
 I can distil a bewildering array of facts into an orderly and easily understood system, because I am a librarian.

 Poppy is exhausted, and so are the students who have helped her.
 Soon, when we can be certain of the competence of the volunteers who have arrived from St Mungo's, we will join the celebrations.
 Then we can finally rest.